Maxi Kleber: Bayern Munich (2015–2017)

-Dallas Mavericks (2017–present)
+Dallas Mavericks (2017–2025)

 On 13 July 2017, Kleber signed with the Dallas Mavericks.
 He made his NBA debut on 21 October 2017 against the Houston Rockets.
 Kleber moved from end of bench piece to key rotation player in his first few years, increasing his points, rebounds, assists and blocks per game numbers in each of his first three seasons.
 He was re-signed by the Mavericks on 10 July 2019.

-On 21 February 2020, Kleber scored a career high 26 points against the Orlando Magic in a 122–106 victory.
-In the 2019–20 season, Maxi posted a career high 9.1 points per game.
-He led the league in games played with 74 games and finished 19th in the league in blocks.
-Kleber played in his first playoffs that year against the 2nd seed LA Clippers.
+On 21 February 2020, Kleber scored a career-high 26 points against the Orlando Magic in a 122–106 victory.
+In the 2019–20 season, Kleber posted a career high 9.1 points per game.
+He led the league in games played with 74 games and finished 19th in the league in blocks per game.
+Kleber played in his first playoffs that year against the second seed Los Angeles Clippers.
 Kleber was tasked with guarding Kawhi Leonard for most of the series.
-Kleber struggled shooting the ball in the series, averaging 6.7 points per game and making just 5 of his 26 three-point attempts across the six game series.
+Kleber struggled shooting the ball in the series, averaging 6.7 points per game and making just 5 of his 26 three-point attempts across the six-game series.

 Kleber began the 2020–21 season strong, averaging 7.4 points per game and shooting 47.2% from three-point range in his first 9 games.
 Kleber would go on to miss the next 10 games however, as he recovered from COVID-19.
 Kleber would return to action 2 February 2021 against the Phoenix Suns.
 He logged 17 minutes of game play, grabbing 6 rebounds and scoring 2 points.
 Kleber and the Mavericks would go on to lose to the Los Angeles Clippers in the first round of the playoffs in 7 games.

-On 18 April 2022, during Game 2 of the first round of the playoffs, Kleber scored 25 points and hit eight 3-pointers in a 110–104 win over the Utah Jazz.
+On 18 April 2022, during game 2 of the first round of the playoffs, Kleber scored 25 points and hit eight 3-pointers in a 110–104 win over the Utah Jazz.
 In the 2022 off-season, he signed a four-year contract extension with the Mavericks.

 On 17 March 2023, Kleber made a buzzer-beating, game-winning three-pointer in a 111–110 win over the Los Angeles Lakers.
+Kleber helped Dallas reach the 2024 NBA Finals where the Mavericks lost to the Boston Celtics in five games.

+Los Angeles Lakers (2025–present)

+On 2 February 2025, Kleber was traded, alongside Luka Dončić and Markieff Morris, to the Los Angeles Lakers in exchange for Max Christie, Anthony Davis and a 2029 first-round pick.
+The Lakers also traded Jalen Hood-Schifino and a 2025 second round pick to the Utah Jazz, who also acquired a 2025 second-round pick from the Mavericks.

+On April 30, 2025, during the first round of the playoffs, Kleber made his debut for the Lakers.
+He scored two points in a 103–96 loss against the Minnesota Timberwolves, eliminating the Lakers from the playoffs.